-DUC purchases foreign currency forward contracts in United States (U.S.) dollars to hedge against foreign currency exchange exposure relating to revenue from the U.S. and expenditures denominated in U.S. dollars, which arise in the normal course of business, and to hedge against foreign currency exchange exposure relating to U.S. dollar funds held.
+DUC purchases foreign currency forward contracts in United States ("U.S.") dollars ("USD") to hedge against foreign currency exchange exposure relating to revenue from the U.S. and expenditures denominated in U.S. dollars, which arise in the normal course of business, and to hedge against foreign currency exchange exposure relating to U.S. dollar funds held.
+DUC's current policy is to hedge up to 80% of the USD currency exchange exposure of the subsequent year.
 DUC does not engage in the trading of these derivative financial instruments for speculative purposes.
 DUC does not formally designate these contracts as part of a hedging relationship, and as a result, these contracts are recorded at fair value.
 Unrealized gains and losses on foreign exchange contracts are recognized at each reporting period along with a corresponding amount recognized on the statement of financial position.